geotrev/release-workspaces/README.md

 ## Clarifications & Gotchas

-There are some contradictory or otherwise unclear config combinations to note.

 - `config.git.push` is ignored if both `config.git.commit` and `config.git.tag` are `false`.
 - `--increment-to` is ignored if `config.npm.increment` is `false`.
 - `--increment-to` will override `--target`/`-t`.